jonkeda/Wireframes/architecture/Wireframe/docs/20_Architecture_Overview.md

 ## 1. Executive Summary

-UIMMD (UI Mermaid Markdown) is a text-based wireframe language that extends the Mermaid ecosystem to support UI wireframe diagrams.
+Wireframe is a text-based wireframe language that extends the Mermaid ecosystem to support UI wireframe diagrams.
 This document describes the overall architecture for:

-1. **Mermaid Integration** - Adding UIMMD as a new diagram type to Mermaid.js
+1. **Mermaid Integration** - Adding Wireframe as a new diagram type to Mermaid.js
-2. **VSCode Extension** - Real-time preview and editing support for `.uimmd` files
+2. **VSCode Extension** - Real-time preview and editing support for `.wire` files

 ---